Dolly Parton dropped a new song & music video and it's everything you needed on this Friday

 RELATED: Netflix gives us a sneak peek of Dolly Parton's 'Heartstrings' series premiering next month

-Dolly will also perform the song in a gospel medley at the Country Music Association Awards in Nashville on Nov.
+Dolly will also perform it in a gospel medley at the Country Music Association Awards in Nashville on Nov.
 13.

 Watch the video below: